Updated September 15, 2013

-If you feel like you have damaged hair due to chemical relaxing and you want to get information about long term transitioning without doing the big chop, please take some time to explore the site.
+If you feel like you have damaged hair due to chemical relaxing and you want to get information about long term transitioning from relaxed to natural hair without doing the big chop, please take some time to explore the site.
 We have all of the transitioning hair care tips you could want including the best information on long term transitioning.
-We have special tips for deep conditioning, how to grow long hair, the best transitioning products and tons of ideas for natural hair styles.
+We have special tips for deep conditioning, how to grow long hair, the best transitioning products and tons of ideas for natural hair styles and transitioning natural hair.

 Hair Care Tip of the Week